chenphilo/philoidea/离开确定性_Titelbaum/quiting certainty.md

 **Proper Expansion Principle (PEP)**: If model $M$ is a proper expansion of its context-insensitive reduction $M^-$, the analogue of any verdict of $M^-$ is a verdict of $M$.

 Sleeping In: After a long, stormy night translating Slavic poetry, Olga finally passes out from exhaustion.
-She awakens to find that her clock reset at some point during the night and is now blinking“6am. ”She goes back to sleep, and when she awakens again the clock reads“3pm. ”On her second awakening, how should Olga’s degree of belief that it is now afternoon relate to the degrees of belief she assigned on her first awakening
+She awakens to find that her clock reset at some point during the night and is now blinking“6am. ”She goes back to sleep, and when she awakens again the clock reads“3pm. ”On her second awakening, how should Olga's degree of belief that it is now afternoon relate to the degrees of belief she assigned on her first awakening

 ![Table-8-1](./Table-8-1.png)